VjKanna2/Chat-GPT-for-Generating-Survey/README.md

 Acknowledgments:

-Special thanks to the SurveySparrow team for their on this project.
+Special thanks to the @SurveySparrow team for their on this project.